-Full Body Quotation (FBQ).
-FBQ samples audio clips and quotations from the unknown (and known) cannon of transgender cinema—channeling them into live performance.
-In the tradition of drag realness, Tsang maintains a studied and irreverent relationship to the social “realities” that produced the original films.
-By appropriating, re-embodying, and remixing these voices, FBQ explores self-representation and context as a performance in and of itself.
-Conceived as a follow-up to the performance PIG (Politically Involved Girls), which was presented last year at X-Initative in collaboration with Zackary Drucker and Marriana Marroquin, this is Tsang’s directorial debut.
+Full Body Quotation sampled audio clips and quotations from the unknown (and known) cannon of transgender cinema—channeling them into live performance.
+In the tradition of drag realness, Tsang maintained a studied and irreverent relationship to the social “realities” that produced the original films.
+By appropriating, re-embodying, and remixing these voices, Full Body Quotation explored self-representation and context as a performance in and of itself.
+Conceived as a follow-up to the performance PIG (Politically Involved Girls), which was presented last year at X-Initative in collaboration with Zackary Drucker and Marriana Marroquin, Full Body Quotation was Tsang’s directorial debut.

 “We Remember Stories, Not Facts” was presented as part of the New Museum’s RE:NEW RE:PLAY performance residency series and the Museum as Hub curatorial platform.
 The residency programs included a discussion revisiting the context and impact of Paris is Burning that considered the role that editing plays in documentary storytelling and the politics of representation; The Table, a five-hour, day-into-night performance by DJ/producers Kingdom (Ezra Rubin), Nguzunguzu (Asma Maroof and Daniel Pineda), and Total Freedom (Ashland Mines) in collaboration with Tsang; as well as a screening and discussion on simulated day-in-the-life “docufantasy” Hail the New Puritan.